 Duolingo is one of the most popular tools for learning a language and they finally released their Chinese course.
 Unfortunately, it’s just not very good.
 They fail to provide a useful course in every area except one, motivating students to continue studying.
 If you’re serious about learning Chinese, don’t waste your time with Duolingo.
 Read the full review.

 FluentU is a popular platform for language learning that uses real-world videos.
 They take videos from Youtube and add interactive captions.
-I really like the idea and design of the platform, but there’s a major lack of interesting content.
-Most videos last under one-minute long with a huge number being commercials.
+I really like the idea and design of the platform, but there’s somewhat of a lack of interesting content.
+Most of the videos are commercials, music videos, or interviews among other things.
 For me, FluentU falls far short of its potential.
 Read the full review.

 Learn Mandarin Now